Is martial arts right for your child? Here, experts answer common parent FAQs about choosing martial arts program styles, readiness, safety and more.

 By Sarah Antrim

-Fortunately, the first step in finding out if martial arts might be right for your child is very simple: Just ask them if they’re interested.
+The first step in finding out if martial arts might be right for your child is very simple: Just ask them if they’re interested.
 Have a child who doesn’t know enough about martial arts to say yes or no to that question?
 Consider taking them to a local martial arts studio and ask the owner if you both can observe a class.
-Also encourage your child to ask their friends if they’re enrolled in a martial arts program.
+They can also give martial arts a try at home through online classes.
+Also, encourage your child to ask their friends if they’re enrolled in a martial arts program.
 Having buddies who train might make your child more interested in trying karate, judo, tae kwon do, mixed martial arts, or whatever their peer group is doing.
 Also, don’t let your child be discouraged if they don’t think of themselves as “athletic.”
 Martial arts programs are good for kids who like competitive or team sports, but they’re just as good for kids who don’t.

 What are some different types of kids martial arts classes?